 Contentions:

-Management violated Article 15.3.A of the National Agreement and M-01517 by failing to abide by the previous Step B decisions/local grievance settlements in the case file.
+Management violated Article 15, Section 3.A of the National Agreement and M-01517 by failing to abide by the previous Step B decisions/local grievance settlements in the case file.
 When management violates contractual provisions despite being instructed/agreeing to cease and desist these violations, they have failed to bargain in good faith.

 The Union contends that Management has had prior cease and desist directives to stop failing to properly complete PS Form(s) 1723 when CCAs are temporarily assigned to an installation other than their official duty station.